Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 - Glue Data Catalog (Not supported in dbt-snowflake)
 - Iceberg REST Compatible

-dbt supports the Snowflake built-in catalog and Iceberg REST compatible catalogs (including Polaris and Unity Catalog) on dbt-snowflake.
+dbt supports the Snowflake built-in catalog and Iceberg REST-compatible catalogs (including Polaris and Unity Catalog) on dbt-snowflake.

 To use an externally managed catalog (anything outside of the built-in catalog), you must set up a catalog integration.
 To do so, you must run a SQL command similar to the following.